reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 #### Via @Import
 The @Import annotation allows us to import bean definitions from multiple @Configuration classes.
-This annotation could be used to instruct the spring test context to load the bean definition from the TestConfiguration class.
+This annotation could be used to instruct the spring test context to load the bean definition from the TestConfiguration class:

 ```java
 @SpringBootTest